awesomelon/color-extraction/README.md

 Returns the singleton instance of the ColorExtractor.

-### extractColors(imagePath, k = 10, sampleRate = 0.1, onFilterSimilarColors = false)
+### extractColors(options: ExtractColorsOptions)

 Extract colors from an image.
-- imagePath (string): Path to the image file.
+- options.imagePath (string): Path to the image file.
-- k (number, optional): Number of colors to extract (default is 10).
+- options.k (number, optional): Number of colors to extract (default is 10).
-- sampleRate (number, optional): Rate of pixel sampling (default is 0.1).
+- options.sampleRate (number, optional): Rate of pixel sampling (default is 0.1).
-- onFilterSimilarColors (boolean, optional): Whether to filter similar colors (default is false).
+- options.onFilterSimilarColors (boolean, optional): Whether to filter similar colors (default is false).
+- options.useHex (boolean, optional): Whether to return colors in HEX format.

 Returns a Promise that resolves to an object containing:
 - colors (string[]): An array of extracted colors in RGB format.